utelecon/utelecon.github.io/src/pages/en/utol/lecturers/information/index.md

     Manage Information:
     <画像省略>

-2. The same screen as the registration screen appears.
-You can check the contents of the information notices
+2. The same screen as the [registration screen](#register) appears.
+You can check the contents of the information notices.
 3. Proceed according to what you would like to do.

     * When editing information notices